Domain Controller / Domain-Joined Machine Misclassifies Network as Public at Startup Due to NLA Race Condition

 Indicators

-- Network connection shown as 'Public Network' at startup on a Domain Controller
+- Network connection shown as 'Public Network' at startup on a Domain Controller or domain-joined machine

 - Windows Firewall applies Public Network profile rules instead of Domain profile rules after boot